7 Tips For A More Sustainable Office

 For example, take advantage of natural light as much as you can to reduce your electricity needs, and (if possible) install a solar hot water system and a rainwater tank.

-Conduct a spot check of your office to make sure that there are no leaky taps in your kitchen, toilet or shower facilities and invest in aerators to reduce excess water flow.
+You should also conduct a spot check of your office to make sure that there are no leaky taps in your kitchen, toilet or shower facilities.
+And invest in aerators to reduce excess water flow.

 Tip 2.
 Recycle